drbtlr/beating-the-odds/contributor_guide/contributor_guide.md

 has various tools geared towards this purpose.
 To get a sense of these tools at large, visit GitHub's flow guide: https://guides.github.com/introduction/flow/.
-In particular, the flow guide provides an introduction to using branches and pulls, which are some of the most effectives functions for collaboration in GitHub.
+In particular, the flow guide provides an introduction to using branches and pulls, which are some of the most effective functions for collaboration in GitHub.

 The flow guide is the best resource to get you started with higher-level GitHub